Week 27 · Space GIS Architect~7 min · 711 words

 The detection pipeline

-2. NOAA's bucket emits an S3 event; an EventBridge rule fans it out to LaunchDetect's scorer Lambda.
+2. The bucket emits an S3 event; an EventBridge rule fans it out to a downstream scorer Lambda.

-4. A DynamoDB stream triggers a publisher Lambda that decides whether the candidate is a real launch (vs fire / glint / industrial source), writes the public detection JSON to S3, and emits a "launch detected" event to EventBridge.
+4. A DynamoDB stream triggers a publisher Lambda that writes the cleared-detection JSON to a public-facing S3 location and emits a domain event to EventBridge.

 5. Subscribers (web dashboard, push-notification service, blog generator) receive the event and update their own state.

-Total latency from NOAA file landing to a push notification on a user's phone: typically 30–90 seconds.
+Total latency from the source file landing to a notification on a user's phone: typically on the order of a minute, depending on which step you optimize.

 DynamoDB partition key design